karlzjunior/Bike-sharing/README.md

 # Bike Sharing Data
-A linear regression project in R using bike sharing data.
+Coefficients and statistics results for multiple linear regression model and model with predictor variable.